awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-txn-messaging.md

-# Querying Amazon Pinpoint Analytics Data for Transactional Messages<a name="analytics-query-txn-messaging"></a>
+# Querying Amazon Pinpoint analytics data for transactional messages<a name="analytics-query-txn-messaging"></a>

 In addition to using the analytics pages on the Amazon Pinpoint console, you can use Amazon Pinpoint Analytics APIs to query analytics data for a subset of standard metrics that provide insight into delivery and engagement trends for the transactional messages that were sent for a project\.